vburlbl/cleantalk-spam-protect/readme.txt

 == Changelog ==

 = 2.36 2014-03-12 =
-  * Reveversed to patches from old revisions.
+  * Reversed to patches from old revisions.

 = 2.35 2014-03-12 =
   * New: Notifications about disabled account